 The content and weighting of the corporate social and environmental responsibility criteria depends for instance on the nature of the object of procurement.
-The target for 2020 was that corporate social and/or environmental responsibility criteria should be applied in 60% of the joint procurements published by HUS Logistics.
+The target is that corporate social and/or environmental responsibility criteria should be applied in 60% of the joint procurements published by HUS.

-However, the year 2020 turned out to be an exceptional one because of the coronavirus pandemic, which had an impact on target attainment.
+As with 2020, the year 2021 turned out to be an exceptional one because of the coronavirus pandemic, which had an impact on target attainment.
+In 2021, 14% of joint procurement decisions involved applying responsibility criteria (36 decisions, annual value EUR 29.6 million).
+This represents a decrease on the previous year.

-In early 2020, a joint Guide to Ethical Procurement for hospital districts was published at the initiative of HUS Logistics.
-The guide was authored by the Competence Centre for Sustainable and Innovative Public Procurement, Keino.
-The guide was adopted at HUS Logistics during the year under review, and procurement experts were trained in the use of the guide in August 2020.
-The guide made it significantly easier to incorporate responsibility aspects into procurement and thereby increase the percentage of invitations to tender where responsibility is taken into account.
+In early 2020, a joint Guide to Ethical Procurement for hospital districts was published at the initiative of HUS.
+The Guide was authored by the Competence Centre for Sustainable and Innovative Public Procurement, Keino.
+The Guide was adopted for use in HUS procurements and can be found under procurement guidelines in the Intranet.
+All HUS procurement employees are trained in how to use the Guide, and it is also included in the induction material for new employees.
+With the guide, we aim to make it significantly easier to incorporate responsibility aspects into procurement and thereby increase the percentage of invitations to tender where responsibility is taken into account.

-We continue to monitor compliance with responsibility criteria among other procurement indicators at operative meetings on procurement.
+We continue to monitor compliance with sustainability criteria among other procurement indicators at operative meetings on procurement.
 We also report on the indicators to the strategic steering group for procurement.
-In 2020, we focused particularly on improving reporting and monitoring so as to gain a better understanding of responsibility aspects.
+In 2021, we focused particularly on improving reporting and monitoring so as to gain a better understanding of responsibility aspects.
 Also, in respect of categorization in service procurements, we are further specifying the responsibility targets for service procurement.
 Specifically, we sought to develop new measures for preventing labor exploitation.
+This included participating in the HEUNI project that resulted in the publication in autumn 2021 of a guide for preventing labor exploitation in public procurement.

 Human rights in countries where procurements are made